Lanny Smoot

 Throughout his career he has worked to inspire young people, especially Black youth, towards STEM.

 Biography

-Born in Brooklyn, NY, USA, he later attended Brooklyn Technical High School.
-He attended Columbia University supported by a Bell Labs Engineering Scholarship and received his Bachelor's degree in Electrical Engineering.
-He then started work at Bell Communications Research (Bellcore).
-While working at Bell (later Telcordia, he also completed his Master's Degree in Electrical Engineering from Columbia.
+Lanny was born in Brooklyn, NY, USA, and later attended Brooklyn Technical High School.
+He attended Columbia University, supported by a Bell Labs Engineering Scholarship and received his Bachelor's degree in Electrical Engineering.
+He then started work at Bell Communications Research (Bellcore), and while working at Bell (later Telcordia), he also completed his Master's Degree in Electrical Engineering from Columbia.
 Smoot worked at Bell for two decades, where his mentors included James West, co-inventor of the electret microphone.
 Around 2000, he moved to Disney where he is currently a Disney Research Fellow.

 Notable work

 At Bell, Smoot was known for his work on early development of video-on-demand and other video and fibre-optic technology.
 He anticipated a future where anyone could broadcast video.